joshsambrano/clinical-trial-simulator/README.md

 # Clinical Trial Simulator Shiny App

 ## Project overview
-This project is an interactive Shiny application that simulates a two-arm randomized clinical trial and shows how study design choices affect time-to-event analysis.
-The app was built to match the final project proposal: a **Clinical Trial Simulator** using **simulated patient-level data**, **Kaplan-Meier curves**, a **log-rank test**, and **Cox proportional hazards regression** to demonstrate treatment effects and survival differences in an applied, educational way.
-This directly reflects the submitted project plan and course final project instructions. fileciteturn0file0L1-L14 fileciteturn0file1L1-L35
+This project is an interactive Shiny application that simulates a two-arm randomized clinical trial and shows how different study design choices affect time-to-event analysis.: This project utilizes the following: **simulated patient-level data**, **Kaplan-Meier curves**, a **log-rank test**, and **Cox proportional hazards regression** to demonstrate treatment effects and survival differences in an applied, educational way.

 ## Research objective
 To help users understand how randomized clinical trial design choices influence survival analysis results, including: